BEL-Public/eeg-workflows/README.md

 ## Getting Started with EEG Analysis Python Scripting
-If you are new to Python scripting for EEG analysis, it is a good idea to check out the existing [worfklows](workflows) for some examples of how to construct one.
+If you are new to Python scripting for EEG analysis, it is a good idea to check out the existing [workflows](workflows) for some examples of how to construct one.
 A powerful library of tools for EEG analysis in Python is [MNE-Python](https://mne.tools/stable/index.html).
 MNE-Python has an extensive, growing suite of functions and methods for cleaning, transforming, and